SS Conte Verde: Exchange ship

 In December 1941, Japan declared war on the Allies.
-In May 1942, Japan and the US agreed to exchange interned diplomats and other citizens, chartering three ships—Conte Verde (known as Teikyo Maru while chartered), Asama Maru and Gripsholm—for this purpose.
-The Conte Verde and Asama Maru were sent by Japan, and the Gripsholm by the US.
+In May 1942, Japan and the US agreed to exchange interned diplomats and other citizens, chartering three ships—Conte Verde (known as Teikyo Maru while chartered), Asama Maru and —for this purpose.
+Conte Verde and Asama Maru were sent by Japan, and Gripsholm by the US.
 They met at Lourenco Marques, exchanged the internees and returned.

 The Conte Verde and Asama Maru were moored at Yokohama while waiting for the second exchange voyage, but negotiations between Japan and the US collapsed.
-The Conte Verde left Yokohama on September and returned to Shanghai.
+Conte Verde left Yokohama in September and returned to Shanghai.

 Sinking

-Due to the Italian Armistice in 1943, Conte Verde was scuttled in Shanghai by her Italian crew to prevent seizure by Japanese forces, preventing ships from entering or leaving a Japanese naval yard where ships were being repaired, until it was raised July 1944.
-She was then bombed and sunk by a B-24 of the 373rd Bomb Squadron on 8 August before being raised and repaired once more, renamed Kotobuki Maru, converted into a troopship, and towed to Maizuru, a port town in the north of Kyoto Prefecture in June 1945, before being beached by damage from an aircraft raid on 25 July, and was finally scrapped in 1949.
+Due to the Italian Armistice in 1943, Conte Verde was scuttled at Shanghai by her Italian crew to prevent seizure by Japanese forces, preventing ships from entering or leaving a Japanese naval yard where ships were being repaired, until the wreck was raised in July 1944.
+She was then bombed and sunk by a B-24 aircraft of the 373rd Bomb Squadron on 8 August before being raised and repaired once more.
+The vessel was then renamed Kotobuki Maru, converted into a troopship, and towed to Maizuru, a port town in the north of Kyoto Prefecture in June 1945, before being beached by damage from an aircraft raid on 25 July, and was finally scrapped in 1949.